sympy/sympy/doc/src/tutorial/manipulation.rst

     >>> x = symbols('x')

-We could have also done
+we could have also done

     >>> x = Symbol('x')